 The survey was circulated to our complete set of mailing lists (including industrialists) and is distributed to all Extended Software Development Workshop (ESDW) participants.
-It is also available on the homepage of CECAM website since the middle of April 2017.
-To date, we have received 154 responses with 67 distinct application codes listed.
-We are conscious that the responses related to the survey are currently not sufficient to be representative of the entire community and will need to be extended.
-Nevertheless, we do an initial analysis of these results in this section and will update this information in future deliverables.
+It is also available on the homepage of CECAM website since April 2017.
+To date, we have received 160 responses with 67 distinct application codes listed (154 are included in the analysis here).
+We are conscious that the responses related to the survey may not sufficient to be representative of the entire community since many of the responses are received following direct requests during events held by E-CAM.

-Fig.5 shows that more than 54% of them simply use a open-source community code, while about 20% of them are open-source code developers with about 14% of them using a commercial code.
+Fig.3 shows that more than 54% of them simply use a open-source community code, while about 20% of them are open-source code developers with about 14% of them using a commercial code.

-Figure 5: Question: Who develops the software?
+Figure 3: Question: Who develops the software?

-Fig.6 shows that $\sim$ 75% of the software of the survey is written in Fortran, with about $\sim$ 36% in C/C++ and a further 24% using Python (or Python bindings).
+Fig.4 shows that ~75% of the software of the survey is written in Fortran, with about ~36% in C/C++ and a further 24% using Python (or Python bindings).